Show the Location Path of Current Wallpaper in Mac OS X

 defaults write com.apple.dock desktop-picture-show-debug-text -bool TRUE;killall Dock

-After you’ve retrieved the desktop picture (use Command+Shift+G to bring up the Go To Folder window), you can hide the path text by using the following command:
+After you’ve retrieved the desktop picture (use Command+Shift+G to bring up the Go To Folder window), or done what you have needed to do, you can hide the path text by using the following command:

 defaults delete com.apple.dock desktop-picture-show-debug-text;killall Dock